Juniors and seniors are not eligible to enroll in First-Year Writing Seminars, neither by ballot nor through electronic add/drop.

 Placement into Seminars:

 Placement is by electronic submission of a ballot. http://fws.arts.cornell.edu.
 Students submit five choices: nearly 50% receive their first choice; fewer than 5% receive their last.
 Students may enroll in only one First-Year Writing Seminar per semester.

 Students should aim to satisfy their First-Year Writing Seminar requirement during their first year.
-First-year students have priority access to spaces in First-Year Writing Seminars, and balloting for FWSs is open only to freshmen, sophomores, and transfer students; continuing juniors and seniors may add a FWS only during the add/drop period.
+First-year students have priority access to spaces in First-Year Writing Seminars, and balloting for FWSs is open only to freshmen, sophomores, and transfer students; for Fall 2016, continuing juniors and seniors may add a FWS only during the add/drop period.

 Over one-third of the seminars are taught by faculty (professorial or lecturer) located in the sponsoring departments.
 The remaining two-thirds of First-Year Writing Seminars are taught by graduate student teaching assistants, also located in the sponsoring departments.